-The University does not send bills to students or parents prior to registration.
-All fees for the semester (one half of the above yearly total) are assigned at the time of registration and students are expected to present checks or cash at that time.
+All fees and tuition for the semester (one half of the above yearly total) are payable upon notification and not later than at the time of registration.
 Checks should be made payable to The University of Vermont.
-Enrollment is not complete until all charges have been paid or otherwise provided for by arrangements satisfactory to the Treasurer.
-The University assists the fraternities with the collection of certain house bills.
 The University reserves the right to withhold all information regarding the record of any student who is in arrears in the payment of fees or other charges including student loans.